-Governor Palin's energy goal of 50% renewable by 2025 is directly related to the elements of this option.
-Wood biomass for both heat and power production can play a role in achieving this goal along with other types of renewable energy.
+Governor Palin's energy goal of 50% renewable by 2025 is directly related to the elements of this policy.
+Woody biomass for both heat and power production can play a role in achieving this goal, along with other types of renewable energy.

-The "Fuels for Schools" program in the Intermountain Western states is a good example and source of information for woody biomass energy projects and should be emulated in Alaska.
-There are many other examples of successful wood energy projects around the country and overseas and these resources should be consulted as we further the development of a program in Alaska.
+The Fuels for Schools program in the intermountain western states is a good example and source of information for woody biomass energy projects and should be emulated in Alaska.
+Many other examples of successful wood energy projects around the country and overseas should be consulted as Alaska furthers the development of a state program.